vmray/ms-defender-azure/README.md

 ## Overview

 This project is an integration between Microsoft Defender for Endpoint and VMRay products: FinalVerdict and TotalInsight.
-The connector will collect alerts and related evidences, and query or submit these samples into VMRay Sandbox.
+The connector collects alerts and related evidences, and query or submit these samples into VMRay Sandbox.
 It allows the SOC team to better understand the threat behind the alert.
 It accelerates the triage of alerts by adding comments to the alert in MS Defender Console with the analysis of the sample.
-It improves protection by extracting IOCs from the different stage of the attack and submiting as Defender indicators.
+It improves protection by extracting IOCs from the different stage of the attack and submiting them as Defender indicators.

 ## Solution Overview
 - The connector is built using Azure logic app, Azure functions app and Azure Storage.